 Typical symptoms are fever, headache and body aches, and most people get better on their own in a few days.
 Less than 1 percent develops neurological symptoms such as stiff necks and even coma and paralysis.

-Health officials think that West Nile activity is at its peak, but likely will continue through October.
-Because symptoms can take two weeks to appear, reported cases lag behind when people become infected.
+Health officials think that West Nile activity will peak in mid-to-late August, but likely will continue through October.
+Because symptoms can take two weeks to appear, reporting cases lags behind when people became infected.

 All states except Alaska and Hawaii have found West Nile virus in people, birds or mosquitoes this year.
 Texas has been the hardest hit, accounting for half of the cases reported to the CDC so far.